leoschur/smart-range/README.md

 ### Params

--   `start` {int} start of the range can be larger than end with negative step
+-   `start` {int} start of the range can be larger than end if step size is negative
 -   `end` {int} end of the range
 -   `step` {int} step between values in the range - can be negative defaults to 1 or -1 if end < start